Isaiah Thomas returns to score 19 points, US beats Bahamas

 He decided to play for the Americans partly as a showcase in hopes of earning his way back into the NBA, where he most recently played for Washington last February.

+Thomas — like many NBA players — had some trouble adjusting to the ball and the way the international game is officiated.
+But he was pleased with his movement and conditioning and said he'll clean up his mistakes Saturday.

+“The world knows I’ve got what it takes.
+So ,it's just about showing that I’m healthy,” Thomas said.
+“My skill didn’t go anywhere, it was just about getting a hundred percent healthy, which I am right now.”

-The 5-foot-9 guard showed his shot is still there, making three straight 3-pointers early on to send the Americans out to an 11-2 lead.
-But he also committed six turnovers that helped keep the Bahamas in the game far longer than expected.
+The 5-foot-9 guard shot the Americans out to an 11-2 lead with his three straight 3-pointers.
+But he also committed six turnovers that helped keep the Bahamas in the game far longer than expected, with one particularly rough stretch in the second quarter when he had back-to-back turnovers and then a shot blocked.

 James Nunnally also scored 19 points for the Americans, They improved to 5-0 in qualifying play and can remain perfect through three windows by beating Mexico on Saturday.